content-left-bg.png

 1. When are enrolments taken?

-Applications for enrolments at Inala state school can be made at any time throughout the school year.
+Applications for enrolments at Inala State School can be made at any time throughout the school year.
 For Prep enrolments for the upcoming year, please contact the office in June for more information.
 Please contact the office to collect an enrolment package, as well as to set a time for an enrolment interview.

 2. Is Prep compulsory?